-CGE’s hardship fund is open for Spring 2022 applications!
-This fund is intended to help OSU graduate students with unplanned or irregular expenses.
+CGE’s hardship fund is intended to help OSU graduate students with unplanned or irregular expenses.
 These include moving costs, medical emergencies, funerals, travel, childcare, legal services, and many other expenses.
-If you are unsure whether your expense qualifies for the hardship fund, please apply anyway – the application process is fast and there is no downside to applying.
-The application period will run from May 6th through May 23rd.
+If you are unsure whether or not your expense qualifies for the hardship fund, please apply anyway – the application process is fast and there is no downside to applying.

 While the fund is open to anyone, some of the priority groups include: queer and trans Black, Indigenous, and people of color (QTBIPOC); grads without a summer appointment; and grads who have not previously received CGE hardship funds.
 These metrics are for priority, not eligibility, so you are still encouraged to apply if you do not belong to one of these groups.
 This is not to restrict anyone’s access to these funds, but to recognize that these marginalized groups are disproportionately impacted.